qcuaeh/molalignlib/README.md

 conformsd conf1.sdf conf2.sdf -align -remap -heavy -exhaustive

 # Print the atom permutation that maps conf2 onto conf1
-conformsd conf1.sdf conf2.sdf -align -remap -printmap
+conformsd conf1.sdf conf2.sdf -align -remap -assignment

 # Compute an RMSD matrix for all poses in an SDF file (shell loop)
 for i in 1 2 3; do